-- It reduces symptoms associated with droopy breasts, such as rash or infections
+- Reduces symptoms associated with droopy breasts, such as rash or infections

-- It reshapes the areola and makes it more aesthetically pleasing
+- Reshapes and repositions the areola and makes it more aesthetically pleasing

-- It allows you to wear dresses without the need to wear a bra
+- Allows you to wear dresses without the need to wear a bra

 Am I a suitable candidate for this surgery?